چندشکلی های اگزون 2 ژن THRSP و ارتباط آنها با صفات تولیدی و تولیدمثلی در بزهای مرخز

 چکیده [English]

-In this study, three single nucleotide polymorphisms, CHR 29. g.17430527 C>T, CHR 29. g.17430290 G>A and CHR 29. g.17430307 C>T. were identified in exon 2 of the THRSP gene in Markhoz goats, none of which were significantly associated with body weight or litter size traits.
-It seems that further studies on other major genes in this breed are necessary to identify polymorphisms associated with production and reproductive traits to ientify potential markers to use in selection programs.
+Conclusions: In this study, three single-nucleotide polymorphisms of CHR 29. g.17430527 C>T, CHR 29. g.17430290 G>A and CHR 29. g.17430307 C>T. were identified in exon 2 of the THRSP gene in Markhoz goats, none of which were significantly associated with body weight or litter size traits.
+It seems that further studies on other major genes in this breed are necessary to identify polymorphisms associated with production and reproductive traits to identify potential markers to use in selection programs.
 Moreover, it is recommended that similar studies should be conducted on other breeds with larger effective population sizes.

 کلیدواژهها [English]